feihong/RoboDJ/NOTES.md

 ---

 I can [turn on Background mode](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/BackgroundExecution/BackgroundExecution.html#//apple_ref/doc/uid/TP40007072-CH4-SW23) to keep the app running even after the screen locks.
-However, doing so still does not allow my app to receive playback state notifications when it's running in the background.
+However, doing so still does not allow my app to receive playback state notifications until the app has been unlocked (which is too late to do anything interesting).

 ---

 I can [set idleTimerDisabled to true] to prevent the screen from locking altogether while my app is running.
 This is probably the way to go.

+I should be able to use applicationMusicPlayer and load one media item at a time.
+I listen for the playback state being set to Stopped, speak, then fill the queue with another song.

 ---

-Next: Figure out background execution.
+Next: Take a look at AVAudioPlayer notifications/callbacks.